vriteshg1210/data-512-homework_2/README.md

 Wikipedia for the dataset about US cities.
 US Census Bureau for the population and regional division data.
-ORES for providing the article quality predictions.
+ORES for providing the article with quality predictions.

 # Contact Information
 For any additional questions or feedback, please contact [Harshit Rai] at [vriteshg@uw.edu]